brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 Question to rephrase
 > instead of:
-Is the reason you also love sleeping at 10 pm, despite being called a grandpa/ma by friends, cuz you prioritize taking advantage of your day to push yourself to grow daily?
---> insterad ask --> ?
+to be fluent in at least 3 languages, instead ask:
 ```
 Help me translate it to make raise her interest and entice a response.
 It shouldn't be pompous, exaggerated.
+The answers can elicit a deeper conversation but writing in simple language is good.
 If the translated message can be witty, make it witty.
 The translated message, can be laced with good-humored banter, to lightened the mood and be fun.
 Give me 5 top quality options: